 - Is there anything we can improve upon?

-Once you have that data you should try and fix it.
-If you do this with them on a monthly basis and you see the survey responses improving, you are doing well.
+Once you have that data, you should try to fix the identified issues.
+If you do this with your customers on a monthly basis and you see the survey responses improving, you are doing well.
 If not, you have an operational problem within your business.

-What I’ve also noticed is that the more you communicate with the client, the longer they will stay with you.
-And I know this process may seem like a pain in the butt, but it’s harder to get new clients than it is to keep your current ones paying.
-So cherish your clients.
+I’ve also noticed that the more you communicate with the client, the longer they will stay with you.
+I know, this process may seem like a pain in the butt, but it’s harder to get new clients than it is to keep your current ones paying.
+So, cherish your clients.

 Be results driven

-I had this philosophy from day 1 because I got burned by paying other seo agencies.
-They took all of my money, and didn’t provide much in return.
-Due to this, I only took on clients that I could provide results to… but I never explained that to potential clients in a way that made sense to them.
+I had this philosophy from day one because I got burnt by paying other SEO agencies.
+They took all of my money and didn’t provide much in return.
+Due to this, I only took on clients for whom I could provide the results… but I never explained that to potential clients in a way that made sense to them.

-What I started doing was estimating how much more traffic I could drive companies.
+What I started doing was estimating how much more traffic I could drive to the companies.
 I would take their current rankings and use the multiplier from this table.
-So if they ranked number 6 for a keyword that drove them 1000 visitors a month and I thought I could take them to number 1, I would estimate that I could drive them 10,400 visitors, which is 9400 extra visitors than they currently have.
+So, if they ranked #6 for a keyword that drove them 1,000 visitors a month and I thought I could take them to #1, I would estimate that I could drive them 10,400 visitors, which is 9,400 extra visitors than they currently have.

-I would then take their current conversion rate, lets say 2% and their average value per sale, lets say $100 dollars and then show them how 9400 extra visitors could drive them $18,800 a month in extra revenue.
+I would then take their current conversion rate, let’s say 2%, and their average value per sale, let’s say $100 dollars, and show them that 9,400 extra visitors could give them $18,800 a month in extra revenue.
 I would then do this for each of their keywords and estimate how much more money I could make them each month.

-By showing a potential client how much more money you can make them versus how much you are charging, it makes their decision to go with you pretty easy.
-The only thing they have to worry about is if you can actually provide results.
-To combat this you would use testimonials and case studies to show what you have done in the past.
+By showing potential clients how much more money you can make them versus how much you are charging, you can help make their decision to go with you pretty easy.
+The only thing they have to worry about is whether you can actually provide the results.
+To combat this, you would use testimonials and case studies to show what you have done in the past.

-And ideally you want to use detailed case studies that show how much money you have made other companies as well as outlining what you exactly did to achieve those results.
-In addition to that you want to list all of the big brands you have worked with as it provides you with more credibility.
+Ideally, you want to use detailed case studies showing how much money you have made other companies as well as outlining what you exactly did to achieve those results.
+In addition to that, you want to list all of the big brands you have worked with as it shows your credibility.

-What I also learned through this process is that though the majority of our customers were mid sized businesses, they wanted to see all of the large Fortune 500 companies we worked with, even though they were no where near that size.
-When we showed potential clients all of the small and medium businesses we worked with, our conversion rate of locking them in as a customer decreased by almost half versus only showing them large brands we worked with.
+What I also learned through this process is that though the majority of our customers were mid-sized businesses, they wanted to see all of the large Fortune 500 companies we worked with even though these customers themselves were nowhere near that size.
+When we showed our potential clients all of the small and medium businesses we worked with versus only showing them large brands we worked with, our conversion rate of locking them in as a customer decreased by almost half.

-Once we learned this we started to work with as many large brands as possible, even if the large brand wasn’t willing to spend much with us… heck we were even willing to lose money or do their work for free.
+Once we learned this, we started to work with as many large brands as possible, even if the large brand wasn’t willing to spend money on us… Heck, we were even willing to lose money or do the work for free.

 Give away the farm

-The best way to get companies to pay you 6 figures is to give away the farm.
-Within your proposals you should have one section that breaks down everything the company is doing wrong, how they can fix it, and what it would cost for you to fix it.
+The best way to get companies to pay you six figures is to give away the farm.
+Within your proposals, you should have one section that breaks down everything the company is doing wrong, how they can fix it, and what it would cost for you to fix it.

-Don’t worry about a company taking everything you gave them and doing it on their own… people are lazy, they rather pay you to fix their problems.
+Don’t worry about a company taking everything you gave them and doing it on their own… people are lazy.
+They’d rather pay you to fix their problems.

-Make sure you don’t negotiate on your prices as well because I bet other seo agencies won’t go into this much depth to lock in a potential client.
-Yes you maybe more expensive, but at least the company will know what they are going to get with you versus competing seo agencies.
+Make sure you don’t negotiate on your prices because I bet other SEO agencies won’t go into this much depth to lock in a potential client.
+Yes, you may be more expensive, but at least the company will know what they getting with you versus what they will get with competing SEO agencies.

 Leverage business development

-In the short run you will lose money from business development, but in the long run you’ll be able to make it up.
-The quickest way for you to increase your revenue is to be the outsourced arm of bigger agencies.
+In the short run, you will lose money on business development.
+In the long run, however, you’ll be able to make it up.
+The quickest way for you to increase your revenue is to become the outsourced arm of bigger agencies.

-As an SEO company, look for ad agencies to partner with, as there are way bigger ad agencies than seo agencies.
-Feel free and cold call them, offer to help them for free with their own website, and if you do well they’ll drive a lot of clients to you.
+As an SEO company, look for ad agencies to partner with as there are a number of ad agencies that are way bigger than SEO agencies.
+Feel free to cold call them and offer free help with their own websites.
+If you do well, they’ll drive a lot of clients to you.

-When dealing with these ad agencies let them know that your minimum price is 6 figures a year, as they shouldn’t have a problem locking in big contracts for you.
-They’ll probably try to white label your service, which you should be ok with as they will be driving you revenue and taking out a lot of the hassle by dealing with clients.
+When dealing with these ad agencies, let them know that your minimum price is six figures a year because they should have no problem getting big contracts for you.
+They’ll probably try to white label your service, which you should be okay with as they will be driving you revenue and eliminating a lot of the hassle by dealing with your clients on your behalf.

 Never stop giving

-Last, but not least, one way I grew the seo agency was by helping out people for free.
-When I first started out people helped me out for free, so I would try and pay it forward by doing the same thing.
+The last, but not least, piece of advice I want to give you is to never stop giving.
+One of the major ways I grew the SEO agency is by helping people for free.
+When I first started, people helped me for free, so I would try to pay it forward by doing the same thing.

-Even to this date I try to respond to every email I get and I respond to every comment that gets posted on this blog.
+Even to this date, I try to respond to every email I get and respond to every comment on this blog.
 Whatever I can do to help people out, as long as it doesn’t break my bank, I do it.
-Why… because I really care about you, just like people cared to help me out when I was a kid starting his first venture.
+Why?… Because I really care about you, just like people cared to help me out when I was a kid starting my first venture.

-You will build up a lot of karma points and some how, you’ll notice that people will say great things about you to other businesses or people, and it eventually will get you more business.
-But the key is to not expect anything in return when helping out people.
+You will earn a lot of karma points, and you’ll notice that people will start saying great things about you to other businesses or people, which eventually will get you more business.
+But the key is to not expect anything in return when helping people.

-Using all of the methods I covered above, I was able to build a business that did well into the 7 figures a year in revenue and profited millions of dollars as well.
+Using all of the methods I covered above, I was able to build a business that did well into the seven figures a year in revenue and millions of dollars in profit.

-The one thing to keep in mind is that I didn’t touch on the fact that my agency actually provided real results.
-From ranking companies in the top 3 results for terms like credit cards and life insurance, to helping boost their sales, we provided a positive return on investment.
-If you do everything I mentioned above, but fail to provide results as a seo agency, you won’t be in business for long.
+The one thing to keep in mind is that my agency actually provided results.
+From getting companies to rank in the top three results for terms like “credit cards” and “life insurance” to helping boost their sales, we provided a positive return on investment.
+If you do everything I mentioned above but fail to provide results as an SEO agency, you won’t be in business for long.